Anesi Ozmon, LTD.

 Hiring Your Own Attorney Vs. Using A Union-Provided Attorney

 When seeking workers’ compensation as an injured union worker, you might have access to attorneys provided by your union.
 It is possible that you are required to consult with these lawyers first.
-Our attorneys believe in providing our clients with honesty and transparency in our work.
+Our Chicago union workers’ compensation attorneys believe in providing our clients with honesty and transparency in our work.
 If we feel that a union-provided lawyer can better serve your needs, we will advise you of this so you can do what is best for you.
-Alternatively, if we believe that you can benefit more from our experienced team of attorneys, we will be sure to help pursue the ideal outcome in your situation.
+Alternatively, if we believe that you can benefit more from our experienced team of Chicago union worker injury attorneys, we will be sure to help pursue the ideal outcome in your situation.

-If you are ready to meet with our team for the guidance and information you deserve, contact us today.
+If you are ready to meet with our team for guidance and information, contact us today.
 Call our Chicago office at 312-997-5784 or email us here to schedule your initial consultation.